khalid804i/khalid804i/README.md

 ML system predicting student academic performance from a Kaggle dataset.
 Compared **Logistic Regression, Decision Tree, Random Forest, and MLP Neural Network**, plus K-Means clustering for pattern discovery.
 Random Forest tuned via 5-fold cross-validation and GridSearchCV, evaluated on accuracy/precision/recall/F1/confusion matrix.
 Deployed as an interactive **Streamlit** app with Matplotlib/Seaborn visualizations.
 `Python` `scikit-learn` `Streamlit` `Pandas` `Matplotlib` `Seaborn`

+*(Replace `REPO-NAME` with the actual repo links once these are pushed, and pin these three on your profile.)*

 ---